IJG-DR/PyBer_Analysis/README.md

 ![PyBer summary df](Resources/PyBer_Summary_DF.png)

-In addition to the summary DataFrame, below is a line graph showing weekly total fare by city types for the first four months of 2019, from the beginning of january through the end of april.
+In addition to the summary DataFrame, below is a line graph showing weekly total fare by city types for the first four months of 2019, from the beginning of January through the end of April.

 ![Line chart.](analysis/PyBer_fare_summary.png)